 - Medical conditions: Some medical conditions may result in hair loss, such as alopecia areata, scarring alopecia, an underactive or overactive thyroid, and a recurrent hair-pulling disorder called trichotillomania

-- Scalp conditions: Scalp psoriasis and scalp infections, such as ringworm, could lead to hair loss
+- Scalp conditions: Scalp psoriasis and scalp infections, such as ringworm, can lead to hair loss

-- Medications: Some medications may have a potential side effect of hair loss, such as those doctors prescribe to treat high blood pressure, depression, arthritis, heart conditions, and gout
+- Medications: Some medications may have a potential side effect of hair loss

 - Cancer treatments: Chemotherapy and radiotherapy may cause hair loss within a few weeks of starting treatment